Adebahr is a nonresident fellow at Carnegie Europe. His research focuses on European foreign policy.

 Huang is a senior fellow in the Carnegie Asia Program, where his research focuses on China’s economic development and its impact on Asia and the global economy.

 Khaddour is a nonresident scholar at the Carnegie Middle East Center in Beirut.
 His research focuses on issues of identity and society in Syria.

-Kolesnikov is a senior associate and the chair of the Russian Domestic Politics and Political Institutions Program at the Carnegie Moscow Center.
+Kolesnikov is a senior fellow and the chair of the Russian Domestic Politics and Political Institutions Program at the Carnegie Moscow Center.

 Lefèvre is a Gates Scholar and a doctoral candidate in politics and international relations at the University of Cambridge.

 Lehne is a visiting scholar at Carnegie Europe in Brussels, where his research focuses on the post–Lisbon Treaty development of the European Union’s foreign policy, with a specific focus on relations between the EU and member states.

 Marc Lynch is a nonresident senior fellow in Carnegie’s Middle East Program where his work focuses on the politics of the Arab world.